Logo DesignCase StudyDesign Inspiration

 And don't even get us started on the miniature printed items that still use the “meatball” logo.
 It's just too good to give up, even if it's too detailed for those tiny elements that need to be printed.

-NASA continues experimenting with new designs on their space shuttles, aircraft, departments, and teams.
-But really, nothing relatively measures up to the “meatball”.
+NASA continues experimenting with new designs for space shuttles, aircraft, departments, and teams.
+But really, nothing relatively measures up to the “meatball.”
 It's like trying to replace Michael Jordan with a rookie – good luck with that.

 NASA takes its team branding seriously, like a sports team or the army.
 After all, it's essential for rocket scientists and astronauts to feel like they're part of a fantastic club.
 And what's cooler than exploring the unknown depths of space, am I right?